 Hi.

-As of September 2022, I am in the new role of Chief Data Officer for nLine. nLine works to improve the reach, reliability, and resilience of the world's most critical infrastructure, starting with power grids.
-We are a measurement company, providing data-driven actionable insights for utilities, regulators, investors, multilateral and bilateral organizations, researchers, and public interest groups.
-Under-the-hood nLine designs and deploys custom sensors to continuously estimate key performance indicators of critical infrastructure at high-resolution.
-Our technology is uniquely suited for deployment in emerging markets and has been validated at scale.
+Before Rhiza, I spent two wonderful years as the Chief Data Officer for nLine. nLine works to improve the reach, reliability, and resilience of the world's most critical infrastructure, starting with power grids.
+Under-the-hood nLine designs and deploys custom sensors to continuously estimate key performance indicators of critical infrastructure at high-resolution and has been validated at scale in Ghana, Senegal, Kenya, the DRC and Sierra Leone.
+In my current role as an Energy Systems Scientist for nLine, I continue to lead data- and impact-driven analysis of energy data for investements in energy equity across the globe.

 I am a visiting scientist at MIT and recieved my PhD in the MIT/Woods Hole Oceanographic Institute (WHOI) Joint Program, within the EECS department at MIT.
 I was a member of the Sensing, Learning, and Inference (SLI) group, advised by John W. Fisher III, within the Computer Science and Artificial Intelligence Laboratory (CSAIL) at MIT.
 For my Master's thesis, I was advised by Yogesh Girdhar in the WARPlab at WHOI and Nicholas Roy in the Robust Robotics Group at MIT.

-My research interests lie in decision-making under uncertainty, Bayesian modeling and inference, uncertainty quantification, and machine learning, as well as applications of these techniques to scientific knowledge acquisition and sensor planning.
+My research interests are in applications of maching learning to problems of scientific knowledge discovery; so-called "scientific machine learning".
+During my PhD, I dove deeply into decision-making under uncertainty, Bayesian modeling and inference, and uncertainty quantification, as well as applications of these techniques to marine robotics, subseasonal forecasting, and environmental sensor planning.

 My PhD was funded in part by an NSF Graduate Research Fellowship. and a PhD research grant from Microsoft Research.